-Handling Wrongful Death in the Workplace
+Handling Wrongful Death in the Workplace in Massachusetts

 In a world like ours, the marvels of science and engineering have made dangerous jobs much safer.
 Though construction-related deaths and accidents have fallen significantly over the past century, accidental deaths still devastate our families and communities.